Develop a Research Tree

 This is going to be an interesting balancing act the more I think about it.

-#7 Updated by leeor_net over 1 year ago
+#7 Updated by leeor_net about 2 years ago

 Okay, so I just realized I entirely missed the proposed new research tree.

 I'm looking over it now and I like it a lot, actually.
 It's much more defined as to what the individual things do and I like the addition of things like automatic trucking, asteroid capture for resources, etc.

 This works well I think.
 What I'd like to see is a definition of the benefits for the end result of research... e.g., what does Spew 2 or Factory 3 do?
 Increased efficiency and durability, sure, but any specific amounts?
 Reduction in cost of construction?
 Etc.